concourse/hangar/README.md

         -r, --release-dir DIR            directory containing release
         -m, --metadata-template FILE     metadata template file

+The metadata template can contain ERB that can be used to insert values such as the product version and any releases into the final metadata.
+For an example, see the [metadata template that the integration tests use](spec/assets/metadata/metadata.yml.erb).

 ## install

 Add this line to your application's Gemfile: